cloudmesh-community/fa18-523-60/project-report/report.md

 of the algorithm.
 We had found the average accuracy score was close to 90%.
 To get more accuracy, this model can be extended to additional features and also a larger set of classes.
-Our accuracy scores can be seen in the following table
+Our accuracy scores can be seen in the following table:

 * Accuracy Scores